 The Emotional Cost Of A Smaller Life

 The emotional impact of driver agoraphobia can be significant.
-It can affect confidence, relationships, and career decisions.
+It can affect confidence.
+It can affect relationships.
+It can affect career decisions.
+It can affect parenting, social life, travel, healthcare access, and the ability to participate in everyday experiences.
 It can make a person feel as though their life is becoming more limited, more dependent, and less their own.
-There may also be grief.